gulkilyjones/beaverchat/README.md

 ## Logging and Debugging

-BookChat includes a comprehensive logging system with multiple debug levels:
+BeaverChat includes a comprehensive logging system with multiple debug levels:

 ### Log Files